Mpitula/NWU-Tech-Trends/README.md

 # CMPG323-Project-2-37460366

 ## Project Overview
 This project is part of the CMPG 323 module, where we are developing a CRUD RESTful API connected to a database, and deploying it on Azure.
-The application is designed to manage <>.
+The application is designed to manage Telementries.
+Retrieves all & ID, Delete,Add and Update Telementries.

 ## Objectives
 - Develop a RESTful API using C# and ASP.NET Core